bdwilson/IPCamViewer/README.md

 |   2 | user  | BBBBAAAABBB  |       1 |    0 | pushoverAppIDHere | pushoverAPIKeyHere | 2015-02-28 13:35:54 |
 +-----+-------+--------------+---------+------+-------------------+--------------------+---------------------+
 </pre>
-4. Update users and cameras.
-Note the the cron script will convert underscores to space names for location names, so your FTP directory should be "Front_Porch", but in the database, it should be "Front Porch".
+4. Create your users and cameras.
+Note the the cron script will convert underscores (\_) to spaces for location names, so your FTP directory should be "Front_Porch", but in the database, it should be "Front Porch".
 If you don't have a snapshot URL, then you can leave it blank.
-Ignore ranges can be blank too if you don't want to ignore any alerts (other than the default sunrise/sunset).
+Ignore ranges can be blank too if you don't want to suppress any notifications (other than the default sunrise/sunset).
 The first column is auto-increment, so leave that empty like below).
 The week column enables the use of seeing all images for a whole week.
-This will kill your cellular data plan so you might not want to enable it for everyone. **User AUTHKEY should be only numbers and letters to simplify things.
+This will kill your cellular data plan so you might not want to enable it for everyone.
+User AUTHKEY should be only numbers and letters to simplify things.
 It's not like you're protecting fort knox.
 This is also why I'm leaving the authkey in clear text as a GET.
-If you don't like it, send me a git pull :)**
+If you don't like it, send me a git pull :)
 <pre>
 $ mysql -u cam -pcam
 mysql> use cam;